pfnet-research/chainer-gogh/README.md

 ## About the parameters
 * `--lr`: learning rate.
 Increase this when the generation progress is slow.
-* `--lam`: increase the make the output image similar to the input, decrease to add more style.
+* `--lam`: increase to make the output image similar to the input, decrease to add more style.
 * alpha, beta: coefficients relating to the error propagated from each layer.
 They are hard coded for each model.

 ## Advice